Final blast of torrential rains unleashed by weakened Barry

 “I noticed our rivers coming up real quick,” Mancuso said in an interview aired on KPLC-TV .
 “It’s just very serious right now.”

-In Mississippi, forecasters said 8 inches (20 centimeters) of rain had fallen in parts of Jasper and Jones counties, with several more inches possible.
-An additional 3 to 5 inches (8 to 13 centimeters) was expected Monday in the western part of the state, including parts of the rural Delta that have been flooded for months from the Mississippi River and its backwaters.
+In Mississippi, forecasters said 8 inches (20 centimeters) of rain had fallen in parts of Jasper and Jones counties by Monday, with several more inches possible.

 “The South Delta has become an ocean,” Mississippi Gov. Phil Bryant wrote on Twitter on Monday.